Harmeet03/Daily_News/README.md

+# Daily News Website
 Built using React and powered by NewsData.io API, this modern, responsive news website is perfect for developers, bloggers, or anyone looking to create a sleek, content-driven site.
+It fetches latest news from all over India.

-Features:
+## 🚀 Features:
 - Real-time news integration using NewsData.io API (easy to configure with your own API key).
 - Fully responsive design – works on desktops, tablets, and mobile devices.
 - Clean and minimalist UI – perfect for any type of news site (Tech, Sports, Politics, etc.).